ArweaveAlex/arc-pools/README.md

 Usage: arcpool [commands] [options]

 Options                                                     Description
---clear                                                     Clear local search index for pool --content-moderation                                        Use content moderation on twitter mining --control-wallet <wallet file>                              Specifies a wallet to use in the pool creation --dname <string>                                            Specifies the daemon name to stop --image <path to image file>                                Specifies an image to use for pool --mention-tag <username>                                    Username for twitter or reddit with --method user --method <user / mention / subreddit / search>              Subcategory within source such as user --search-term <search term>                                 Search term to mine --source <twitter / wikipedia / reddit / nostr>                     Specifies the data source --subreddit <subreddit>                                     Subreddit to mine
+--clear                                                     Clear local files used on command --content-moderation                                        Use content moderation on twitter mining --control-wallet <wallet file>                              Specifies a wallet to use in the pool creation --dname <string>                                            Specifies the daemon name to stop --image <path to image file>                                Specifies an image to use for pool --mention-tag <username>                                    Username for twitter or reddit with --method user --meta-file <path to metadata file>                         Specifies a metadata config for file uploads --method <user / mention / subreddit / search>              Subcategory within source such as user --path <path to file or directory>                          Specifies a directory or file to upload --search-term <search term>                                 Search term to mine --source <files / twitter / wikipedia / reddit / nostr>     Specifies the data source --subreddit <subreddit>                                     Subreddit to mine